webdawe/Webdawe-Salesreports/README.md

 # Webdawe-Salesreports
-Magento Salesreports - Productwise and Category wise Reports
+Magento Salesreport for Magento 1.7+ - Productwise and Category wise Reports